 Property prices are extremely attractive in the city, with averages working out to be much lower than other parts of the UK.
 This presents investors with a unique opportunity to take advantage of some extraordinarily good deals in the area, generating rental yields of up to 9%.

-The arrival of HS2 is nothing short of revolutionary for Bradford, and by creating a network that connects major locations in the UK will bring Bradford in line with the other Northern Powerhouse cities.
+The arrival of the Northern Powerhouse Rail and nearby HS2 is nothing short of revolutionary for Bradford, and by creating a network that connects major locations in the UK, Bradford will be brought in line with the other Northern Powerhouse cities.

 The city’s close proximity to Leeds is also of benefit to anyone looking to invest in property, as Bradford is now being viewed as a viable alternative for those who need to commute into the neighbouring city’s fast expanding financial district.
 These young professionals will also take heart from the fact that Bradford has some great schools and an abundance of amazing countryside right on their doorstep.